Augustinaoyinade/DSA-Data-Analysis-Capstone-Project-/README.md

 ## Data Analysis
 Using Excel PivotTables, calculated fields, and chart visualizations, the following key analyses were performed:

 1. **Average Discount Percentage by Category:** Identified product category HomeImprovement with the highest average discounts percentage.

 2. **Product Count by Category:** Revealed that Electronics, Home&Kitchen, Computers&Accessories are the most saturated categories in decreasing order.

 3. **Total Reviews per Category:** Highlighted customer engagement levels across product categories with Electronics, Home&Kitchen, Computers&Accessories having the most engagements.

 4. **Highest Average Ratings:** Most of the top-rated products are computer accessories and home&kitchen appliances.

 5. **Price Comparison (Actual vs Discounted):** Found major price reductions in product category Electronics.

 6. **Most Reviewed Products:** The most reviewed products are boAT, Samsung and Zebronics which are under the categories Computers&Accessories and Electronics.

 7. **50%+ Discount Products:** Identified a significant count of products marketed with discounts of 50% or more (660 products), however products with <50% were more (688 products).

 8. **Rating Distribution:** Found most products fall between 4.0–4.3, indicating generally favorable customer feedback.

 9. **Potential Revenue by Category:** Calculated as Actual Price × Rating Count, showing revenue dominance by high-value categories Electronics, Computers&Accessories, Home&Kitchen with most number of reviews.

 10. **Price Range Buckets:** Most products were priced in the >₹500 range, indicating a top-tier market focus.

 11. **Rating vs Discount Relationship:** Revealed a weak relationship between heavy discounts and product rating with rating reducing with increase in dicount bucket. this shows discounts don’t always improve customer ratings.

 12. **Products with <1,000 Reviews:** 307 products fall in the 0–999 reviews range while a large number of products receive very few reviews

 13. **Top Discounted Categories:** Computers&Accessories led in aggressive pricing discount strategies.

 14. **Top 5 Products by Rating Score:** A composite metric (Rating × Number of Review) highlighted the top 5 highest-performing products across both dimensions as boAT, Samsung, AmazonBasics, Zebronics and Bajaj in descending order.
 These products are under the categories Computer&Accessories, Electronics and Home&Kitchen.

 ## Dashboard Highlights
 * **Dashboard title: Amazon Product Review Insight Dashboard**
 * Used slicers for Product Category, Discount Bucket, Rating and Price Range Bucket
 * Created 14 distinct charts:
 Column, Line, Bar, Pie, Area and Combo
 * Organized with consistent layout and labeled headers

+## 🔑 Key Recommendations for Product Improvement, Marketing, and Customer Engagement

+1. **Focus on High-Performing Categories**
+   Electronics, Home & Kitchen, and Computers & Accessories consistently top product count, reviews, and revenue potential.
+Prioritize these categories for new product launches, detailed competitive analysis, and optimized advertising.

+2. **Refine Discount Strategies for Maximum Impact**
+   While Electronics sees significant price reductions, data shows **no strong correlation between higher discounts and better ratings**.
+Avoid deep discounts unless they’re part of broader campaigns; instead, emphasize product quality and reviews to drive conversion.

+3. **Leverage Top Brands and Products**
+   Highlight and promote best-rated and most-reviewed brands like **boAT, Samsung, Zebronics, AmazonBasics, and Bajaj**.
+These drive trust and engagement—ideal for bundling, cross-selling, and sponsored placements.

+4. **Optimize for Review Generation**
+   A substantial number of products (307) have fewer than 1,000 reviews.
+Invest in post-purchase review campaigns, follow-ups, and review incentives to boost social proof, especially for newer or underperforming SKUs.

+5. **Target Premium Segments Thoughtfully**
+   With most products priced above ₹500, tailor your marketing and messaging toward premium customers.
+Ensure value propositions (durability, features, brand trust) are clearly communicated in listings and ads.

+6. **Promote Products from Well-Rated Subcategories**
+   Products in categories like **Computer Accessories** and **Home & Kitchen Appliances** have some of the highest customer ratings.
+Focus on promoting these products more, and consider adding similar items to your catalog that match their quality and customer appeal.

+7. **Stand Out in Crowded Categories**
+   Categories like **Electronics** are very competitive but also receive the most customer attention.
+To succeed here, highlight what makes your product different—such as unique features, better quality, or additional services like free installation or extended warranties.

+8. **Be Cautious with Heavy Discounts**
+   Over 660 products have discounts over 50%, but many of these may not be profitable or performing well.
+Instead of always using large discounts, try limited-time deals, bundle offers, or loyalty programs to attract buyers while protecting profit margins.

+9. **Monitor and Adjust Rating Trends**
+   With most products rated between 4.0–4.3, maintain a strong focus on customer service, shipping experience, and accurate product descriptions to prevent dips below this favorable range.

+10. **Boost Discovery of High Potential Products**
+    Use the **Rating × Review count metric** to continuously identify rising stars.
+Prioritize these in email campaigns, homepage spots, and seasonal promotions.